Definition of ignoratio elenchi in English:

-A logical fallacy which consists in apparently refuting an opponent while actually disproving something not asserted.
+A logical fallacy that consists in apparently refuting an opponent while actually disproving something not asserted.

 - Deducing statements about the action of agents operating in a closed system, and transferring them to the action of agents in the open system, commits the fallacy called ignoratio elenchi.